 Deb’s first trip to Mysore was in 2012 where she experienced tremendous growth as a yogi and was further inspired by the teachings of the method under the direction of Sharath Jois at KPJAYI.
 She enjoys bringing the teachings of the lineage to her students.
 The practice has taught her patience, trust and faith in the method to heal and transform.
 Deb is passionate about sharing her knowledge of Ashtanga’s rich tradition and is grateful to have journeyed on this path.
 She aspires to say in the moment, trust in the universe, and work her yoga daily, both on and off the mat.

-She is the mother of three young men and loves her dogs.
+She is the mother of three young men and a grandmother.
 She enjoys travel, skiing, swimming and outdoor activities as well as writing, reading, chanting and meditation.
 She is also a student of dance, learning Ballroom Dancing as another modality for movement.

 Michelle found Ashtanga during her college days when a friend suggested she try classes at Asana House.
 She ventured into a beginner class and quickly became a regular in the guided and led classes.
 Upon graduating from MSU with a BA in English she added practicing yoga to the way she starts her day by coming into the Mysore program at AYM.
-She never looked back and continues to learn and grow in the practice organically.
-She apprenticed with Deb in the Mysore room and now teaches regularly.
-She has a daily committed practice and is currently learning the Intermediate Series under Deb’s guidance.
-She is gentle and is a natural in moving energy with her adjustments.
+In 2019 she received her Masters in Healthcare Administration.

-Many thanks to Agathe Padovani at I Film Yoga for this video.
+Video by Agathe Padovani at I Film Yoga